kaleem68/Blogs-Drafts/Performance Benchmark: String and String Builder.md

+Hello everybody, in this article, we will discuss how to modify strings efficiently in java.

-Java Strings are immutable, which means that once the String class object is created, it cannot be modified.
+Java Strings are immutable.
+When a String object is created, its content cannot be modified.

+Any attempt to modify the String will create a new string object in the heap memory without changing the existing string.
 ### Immutability
 ```java
   String str = "You cannot modify."